This Is The Ultimate Route For Your Southern U.S. Road Trip – Miami To San Francisco

 Savannah is the perfect base for bird-watchers and ornithologists who are keen on catching sight of feathered fowl migrating north and south, take a trip over to Harris Neck National Wildlife Reserve which is just 50 miles out of the city

-In Savannah you’ll a find true taste of southern comfort flavours with fresh seafood and delectable pastries amongst the most popular, make a point of eating local whilst you’re there
+In Savannah you’ll find a true taste of southern comfort flavours with fresh seafood and delectable pastries amongst the most popular, make a point of eating local whilst you’re there

 Drink a shot of absinthe at a historic speakeasy bar